 Laparoscopic Sleeve Gastrectomy (LSG) begins similarly to gastric bypass, with the removal of around 80% of your stomach.
 The leftover tissue is shaped into a tiny pouch.
 This pouch, which resembles a banana and is frequently referred to as a sleeve, lends this bariatric treatment its distinct moniker.

 The gastric sleeve is a constrictive bariatric procedure, which implies it restricts your food intake.
 For some people, a gastric sleeve is sufficient to assist them in losing a large amount of extra weight.
 For patients suffering from extreme obesity, as well as heart and lung issues, the gastric sleeve may be just one milestone in their weight loss journey.

 Once the patient has lost enough weight to warrant a healthier procedure, the surgeon can easily convert gastric sleeves to gastric bypass.

 There’s also the gastric band or the Lap-Band, albeit the laparoscopic band is becoming less popular.
-The reason for this is that the band is prone to slippage and other issues, which may necessitate a bariatric revision.
+The reason for this is that the band is prone to slippage and other issues, which may necessitate a bariatric revision surgery.
 Instead, many surgeons are opting for more dependable procedures such as gastric bypass or gastric sleeve.